You've probably heard that SEO is essential for any website that wants to rank high on search engine results pages (SERPs). But what about video SEO?

 Creating high-quality thumbnails might take some time and effort.
 You need to make sure that the image is clear and concise and accurately represents the content of the video.
 Spend some time creating multiple options for each video, and then choose the one that you think will be most effective.

-If you put in the time to create high-quality thumbnails, you'll be rewarded with more views and engagement from your audience.
+If you put in the time to create high-quality thumbnails, you'll be rewarded with more views and engagement from your audience which can be tracked using video analytics.

 #4: Do Not Neglect Submitting a Sitemap